 Protecting and maintaining awareness of our brand is important to our success, particularly as we seek to attract new customers globally.
-We have invested, and expect to continue to invest, substantial resources to increase our brand awareness, both generally and in specific geographies and to specific customer groups, such as Web Pros.
-There can be no assurance that our brand development strategies will enhance the recognition of our brand or lead to increased sales.
+We have invested, and expect to continue to invest, substantial resources to increase our brand awareness, both generally and in specific geographies and to specific customer groups, such as Partners.
+We recently launched our new logo, the "Go."
+There can be no assurance that our brand development strategies, including the "Go," will enhance the recognition of our brand or lead to increased sales.
 Furthermore, our international branding efforts may prove unsuccessful due to language barriers and cultural differences.
 If our efforts to protect and promote our brand are not successful, our operating results may be adversely affected.
 In addition, even if our brand recognition and loyalty increases, our revenue may not increase at a level commensurate with our marketing spend.